Palm Sunday, 937 A.D., Caliph al-Radi ordered the destruction of Jerusalem's Church of Calvary and the Church of the Resurrection.

 Richard sailed away, but was shipwrecked and attempted to travel on foot across Europe in disguise.

-He was recognized near Vienna and captured by Duke Leopold the Fifth of Austria.
-The Holy Roman Emperor, Henry the Sixth, imprisoned Richard at Dumstein for three years.
+He was recognized near Vienna and captured by Duke Leopold V of Austria.
+The Holy Roman Emperor, Henry VI, imprisoned Richard at Dumstein for three years.

 Legend has it that Richard's loyal minstrel, Blondel, traveled from kingdom to kingdom across Europe trying to find him by singing Richard's favorite song.